Javi-Gallego/FSD_Proyecto5/README.md

  !['imagen-auth'](./img/AuthenticationToken.JPG)

- For a fast comprehension we will use icons to show what is needed to see the endopoints:
+ For a fast comprehension we will use icons to show what is needed to see the endpoints:
  :angel: You must be logged as super_admin
  :man: You must be logged
  :earth_africa: This endpoint is global and can be viewed by everybody